 4. Made to order clothing will thrive

-With personalisation and “the perfect-fit” high on the agenda of shoppers, retailers are looking to AI technology to deliver personalised fit data to every shopper.
+With personalisation and “the perfect-fit” high on the agenda for shoppers, retailers are looking to AI technology to deliver personalised fit data to every shopper.
 As this technology becomes more sophisticated, and easier for brands to roll out to shoppers, the benefits it affords are numerous!

 5. Fashion will become hyper local and experiential show rooms and pop up shops will become increasingly popular